Nikon D40X vs D90

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40X and Nikon D90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D40X and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the D40X and the D90 have been discontinued, but can regularly be found used on ebay.
 The D40X was replaced by the Nikon D60 , while the D90 was followed by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Nikon D90 Manual.
+Further information on the features and operation of the D40X and D90 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Nikon D90 Manual.